tfp1/kw-gists/README.md

 # kw-gists

-A collection of MongoDB queries I use regularly to extract data for analysis or processing
+A collection of queries I use regularly to extract data for analysis or processing